Here are some bullet points for the term "Noadori," focusing on bonsai trees collected from fields or open landscapes

 -

-- Unique Form: Bonsai trees from fields often have a unique form due to exposure to wind and weather.
+Specific Characteristics of Noadori Bonsai:- Unique Form: Bonsai trees from fields often have a unique form due to exposure to wind and weather.

 - Robustness: These bonsai trees are often more robust and resilient because they have grown in open landscapes.